Add or Edit a Source Using One of the Available Connectors

 Add or Edit an Exchange Online (Personal) Source

 Your email messages are received in and sent from a mailbox hosted on Microsoft Exchange Online server.
 Members of the Administrators and Content Managers built-in groups can add an Exchange Online source to make the content of an Exchange Online mailbox searchable (messages, conversations, contacts, attachments, archives).
 Only the creator of the Exchange online source can see and search its content.
 The source starts a refresh every hour to index content file changes (additions, modifications, or deletions) so that they become searchable shortly after.
-When you have more than one Exchange Online mailbox, simply create one Exchange Online source per mailbox.
+When you have more than one Exchange Online mailbox, create one Exchange Online source per mailbox.

 Source Features Summary